 personalise your use of the website – including enabling access to restricted content as appropriate, such as ACPAT Cat A/B/C member-only content;

-contact you and provide ACPAT services and support – both via the website and other channels within ACPAT [online communities, mass mail, postal service];
+contact you and provide ACPAT services and support – both via the website and other channels within ACPAT [online communities, mass mail, postal service, telephone, direct email];

 maintain a detailed profile of the profession at large – including clinical and professional interests, an employment profile and a geographical breakdown;

-create your website Find A Physio profile – this displays to other ACPAT members and the general public visiting the site and includes your first and last name, your location, area of expertise, and contact details comprising website, telephone number and address but NOT postal address (this is optional and personalised by the individual member/user, member/users can remove themselves at any point);
+create your website Find A Physio profile – this displays to other ACPAT members and the general public visiting the site and includes your first and last name, your location, area of expertise, and contact details comprising website, telephone number and address but NOT postal address (this is optional opt in and personalised by the individual member/user, member/users can remove themselves at any point);

-keep the website secure – we use some of your personal details to validate who you are in order to keep the website, including your personal details, secure;
+keep the website secure – we use some of your personal details to validate who you are in order to keep the website, including your personal details;

 provide interactive services, including email - some of these services are activated by default while for others you may be invited to receive future e-mail communications and for these we will give you the option of opting out of receiving these e-mails when the invitation is first made.
 For all email based services you will be able to opt out of receiving them;